profsmith89/ctps/_sources/chap09.md

     #         do some math; no loops
 ```

 Importantly, both algorithms have a loop with index variable `s` that does some work for each possible shift value.
 Both these algorithms loop up to `n` (i.e., the length of the input text) times.
-They may loop fewer times, but in the worse case, they will loop `n` times when the length of the pattern string is 1.[^fn13]
+They may loop fewer times, but in the worst case, they will loop `n` times when the length of the pattern string is 1.[^fn19]

 Before we focus on the internals of these two matching loops, which will help us to understand the difference between the two algorithms, let's discuss how I came to the pseudocode statements corresponding to each algorithm's setup work.
 Looking first at `bf_strmatch`, the code (lines 9-10) does a couple of simple assignments; there are no loops.
 The setup code in `rk_strmatch` (lines 15-36), in contrast, includes two loops on index variable `i` that loop almost exactly `m` (i.e., the length of the pattern string) times.
 Inside these, the algorithm does some simple math and makes an assignment or two.
 This analysis produces the pseudocode on line 3 of `bf_strmatch` and lines 3-4 of `rk_strmatch`.